How to start a cleaning business

 Business owner’s policy

 A business owner's policy (BOP) wraps general liability and commercial property insurance into a single policy.
 While general liability coverage is typically the first policy any small business owner purchases, many forget commercial property insurance.
-However, you likely have a lot of money invested in your business’ equipment and supplies.
+However, if you own or rent business property, you need this policy.

 If you want to protect your company property from damage and theft, you should consider this bundle of two essential insurance policies — it’s typically cheaper than purchasing each one separately.